Liverpool will beat Man City on Super Sunday if Mohamed Salah plays, says Paul Merson

 Without him, I don't see how Liverpool are going to hurt City on a consistent basis.
 With Salah, they'll get after Man City and put them under severe pressure by closing down high up the pitch.

 He is one of the best players in the world and takes chances - Liverpool will get enough chances to win if Salah plays.
 He carries that fear factor too and will make Man City think.
-They'll nick the win with him.
+He's back in training and they'll nick the win with him.

 If Man City win it then Arsenal will be thinking they have to avoid defeat at the Etihad.
 Arsenal might want Liverpool to win this game rather than City.